MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 ## Works in Progress

+* *Æffecting the Order of the World: Poetry and the Affective Economy of the Premodern Persianate* (second book manuscript, in progress).
 * "Effecting 'Great Things in the Order of the World': The Æffectation of Ghaznavid Power in Farrukhī's *Qasidah* on the Sacking of the Somnath Temple."
 (Journal article in preparation for special issue/thematic dossier, entitled "From the Margins, From Below: Theoretical and Analytical Interventions in Premodern Middle Eastern Studies," of *Al-ʿUṣūr al-Wusṭā*).
+* (with Cameron Cross). *Reading Classical Persian: A Comprehensive High-Frequency Introduction to Classical Persian*.
+Book manuscript in preparation.
 * "In the Winehouse with Our Fellow Rascals": The Poetics, Textual Transmission, and Reception of Fakhr al-Din ʿIraqi's Cupbearer Ode (*Sāqī-Nāmah*) (Book chapter in preparation for *Medieval and Early Modern Persian Poetry: Welcoming New Directions and Forgotten Geographies*).
-* "The Ethics of Digitization, or How to Avoid Digital Colonialism" (journal article in preparation).
-* *Reading Classical Persian: A Comprehensive High-Frequency Introduction to Classical Persian*.
-Book manuscript in preparation.

 ## Public Scholarship